 - Shut up about yourself.
 No one likes people who talk too much about themselves.
 Ask questions.
 Ask lots of questions, and then show genuine interest in the answers.

 Take the time to accomplish the above each day.
-And remember, if you lack time to get it all done, you can delegate the responsibility to an employee or a social media firm.
+And remember, if you lack time to get it all done, you can delegate the responsibility to an employee or a social media firm – like Crackerjack Marketing!
+Reach out if we can help.

 What’s on your social media checklist?
 Share with us!